miiavuo/Technical_communications/Refueling.md

  3. Open the fuel tank filler cap.
  4. Pay for the fuel.
+  * Insert your credit card or banknote.
+  * Dial your PIN if prompted.
  5. Select the correct fuel hose.
 If you are unsure which fuel to select, consult your owner's manual.
  **WARNING:**
 > Refuelling your car with the wrong type of fuel may cause engine failure.

- 6. Insert the fuel hose into the fuel tank and squeeze the trigger.
+ 6. Insert the fuel hose into the fuel tank and squeeze the trigger to fill up.